Current threats to Australian Wildlife

 There are also threatened ecosystems and habitats of threatened animals being cleared for open cut coal mining in various areas.

-It is good that some areas have now been declared as marine parks or soon will be, but is this enough?
+Some areas have now been declared as marine parks, but is this enough?